 The B.S. in Nutrition & Dietetics has two concentrations, one in Dietetics and Nutrition Science and the one in Foods and Community Nutrition.
 The programs prepare students for careers in clinical dietetics, foodservice systems management, and nutrition education in hospitals, industry, and community or government agencies.

-Click below to review degree requirements for the Foods and Community Nutrition concentration
+Foods and Community Nutrition concentration

 Didactic Program in Dietetics

 The B.S. in Dietetics is an ACEND-accredited Didactic Program in Dietetics (DPD) and meets the Accreditation Standards of the Accreditation Council for Education in Nutrition and Dietetics.